 The first step in Cloud Logging is setting up a data source.
 This is done by selecting a communication protocol and defining the variables.
 This article shows you how to do this for communication via a digital signal, using the IXrouter's Digital Input (DI).
 View the installation manual for wiring information.

 - Manage variables (export, duplicate, remove)

 Select a communication protocol

-You first have to select a communication protocol.
-This is the protocol that the IXrouter will use to communicate with the target, which is the IXrouter's own Digital Input in this case.
+You first have to select a "communication protocol" over which you want to receive your data, which is the IXrouter's own Digital Input in this case.